 Task Force on Climate-related Financial Disclosures (TCFD)

-The disclosure is made in respect of Aegon N.V. in its multiple roles as an asset servicer, an insurance provider, and an asset manager.
-It follows the Taskforce on Climate-related Financial Disclosure's (TCFD) four-pillar framework to facilitate disclosure and the business integration of risks and opportunities resulting from climate change.
+Similar to previous years, it follows the Task Force on Climaterelated Financial Disclosures (TCFD)’s four-pillar framework to facilitate disclosure.
 Aegon strives to continuously enhance its reporting and business practices and welcomes feedback from stakeholders on the appropriateness and relevance of this disclosure.
-See page 427 of the Integrated Annual Report for more.
+See page 372 of our Integrated Annual Report for more

 Principles for Responsible Investment